lydell/elm-safe-virtual-dom/README.md

 _A robust virtual DOM for Elm._

 > [!IMPORTANT]
 > Can this be used in production?
+Yes!
+Here’s a little timeline:
+>
-After a careful gradual rollout during May 2025, [Insurello](https://careers.insurello.se/) is using this in production since 2025-05-26.
+> - May 2025: After a careful gradual rollout during May 2025, [Insurello](https://careers.insurello.se/) starts using this in production.
 With a couple of thousand unique users per day, there haven’t been a single error reported automatically or to customer service.
-After that, multiple people on Discord started trying it out.
-They did find a few bugs, which I never ran into at Insurello, but was able to fix quickly.
-There are definitely [areas that are more and less tested](#what-to-test) (since not all Elm apps use all features).
+> - June 2025: Multiple people on Discord starts trying it out.
+They find a few bugs, which I never ran into at Insurello, but I manage to fix them quickly.
+> - July 2025: Some more bugs are fixed.
+> - September 2025: [StorageMart](https://www.storage-mart.com/) starts using this in production.
+> - November 2025: [NoRedInk](https://www.noredink.com/) starts using this in production, and write a [very helpful blog post on how they adopted it](https://blog.noredink.com/post/800011916366020608/adopting-elm-safe-virtual-dom).
+They go from thousands of virtual DOM related errors per day to zero.
+This also uncovers one more bug that is fixed.

 To use this project, you need to know: